 Please note: This PDF form may be filled out on your computer, printed, signed and mailed with your receipt to the Oregon Department of Energy.
 The form can NOT be filed on-line.

-to calculate the estimated tax credit amount.
+Use the links below to calculate the estimated tax credit amount.

 The tax credit for ventilation systems purchased prior to January 1, 2013